jwezorek/ascii_snowflake/README.md

 ### STATE TABLES

-Each state table defines the evolution rules for the automaton.
+Each state table defines the evolution rules for an automaton.
 It is a 2D array of the form:

 `state_table[current_state][neighbor_sum] → next_state`